Writing A Novel Is Hard Work!

 That makes it incredibly quicker and easier for me to issue upgrades every time I decide to add a new cool feature to make Snowflake Pro even more powerful and easy to use.

-Please remember that if you have some glitch in downloading or installing Snowflake Pro, the problem is most often a failure to read all the directions on the download page.
-Most of my customers don’t have any problems at all, but if you hit a snag, please recheck the directions and see if they can solve your glitch.
-If you still have any problems, send me an e-mail from my Contact page and I’ll do my best to get you squared away as fast as possible.
+Please remember that if you have some glitch in downloading or installing Snowflake Pro, the problem is most often a problem with Java.
+Most of my customers don’t have any problems at all, but if you hit a snag, please make sure that the latest version of Java is installed on your system.
+It’s free and you can get it at the official Java web site.
+If that doesn’t solve your problem, send me an e-mail from my Contact page and I’ll do my best to get you squared away as fast as possible.

 How To Get an Instant 50% Discount